sociallearninglab/online_testing_materials/README.md

 After testing:

   1. Certificates for children.
 (See our [example](https://github.com/sociallearninglab/online_testing_materials/blob/master/After_test_day/Online%20Testing%20Certificate.pdf))
-  2. Save video recording of the Zoom session for further analyses.
+  2. Lab-specific procedure for saving and storing video and other data files for analyses.

 ## Attribution
 <p>